NeKzor/SourceDemoParser.Net/README.md

   static ExampleDemoMessages()
   {
-    // Note: 0x07 is always "stop" for the parser ExampleEngine = DemoMessages.Default;
+    // Note: Message name "Stop" should always be the last
+    // message of the demo
+    ExampleEngine = DemoMessages.Default;
     // New message handled at 0x0A
     ExampleEngine.Add(new Example(0x0A));